timbray/a-cloud-prfaq/README.md

 # AWS Becomes "A-Cloud", an Independent Entity

-### A-Cloud is freed to address the whole multi-trillion dollar IT marketplace
+### A-Cloud is positioned to address the whole multi-trillion dollar IT marketplace

 ### Goldman Sachs to lead A-Cloud IPO - launch customers include Walmart and Apple